Background image

 • Sports and professional disciplinary tribunal work

-As well as being recognised as a strong team by legal directories, several of our Employment barristers are also recognised individually: Timothy Dracass, Daniella Gilbert, Naomi Gyane and Heather Platt, who heads up our Employment team.
+As well as being recognised as a strong team by legal directories, several of our Employment barristers are also recognised individually, including: Timothy Dracass, Fergus McCombie, Emma Sole, Daniella Gilbert, Naomi Gyane, Richard Wayman and Louisa Simpson.
 Members of the team regularly contribute to the New Law Journal, the Solicitors Journal and the ELA Briefing.

-In addition to providing compelling advocacy, we also have a strong tradition of conducting bespoke training with our clients.
-Heather Platt lectures final year law students at City University in London and several members of the Practice Group have provided employment law training for leading providers, such as Lexis Nexis, CLT, BPP and CIPD.
+In addition to providing compelling advocacy, we also have a strong tradition of conducting bespoke training with our clients and several members of the Practice Group have provided employment law training for leading providers, such as Lexis Nexis, CLT, BPP and CIPD.

 Our barristers are often instructed to appear in the EAT by the Bar Pro Bono Unit and the Free Representation Unit.